jalalabdul/jalalabdul.github.io/index.md

 title: "Jalal Abdul Aziz"
 ---

-# I'm a graphic designer
+# Jalal is a graphic designer
 # who do branding and 3D.